 The Master's of Arts degree in Montessori Education is designed to enhance qualifications for individuals incorporating the Montessori approach to education.
 The Master's program is aligned to MACTE teacher competencies.
 This degree program is 36 credit hours, with fully online courses.
 Students enrolled in dual enrollment programs through accredited partner organizations may choose to complete other certifications simultaneously.

-Sarasota University is a degree program and does not grant Montessori credentials or state teacher licensure.
+While Sarasota University programs offer many advantages to students they do not lead to Montessori teaching credential nor state licensure.
+There are, however, several ways that students may achieve employment and licensure.
+Most students will find their place of employment to require a Teacher Certification which can be earned at a Teacher Certification Program.
+Some public Montessori schools may also require licensure.
+Sarasota University encourages all students to contact their state Department of Education and desired place of future employment for more information.